-There is no set limit to how many pages can be sent at one time in a fax transmission.
-Fax transmission standards do not have a theoretical limit to the length and size of the transmission.
+There is no set limit to how many pages can send at one time in fax transmissions.
+Fax transmission standards do not have a theoretical length and size limit.

-- 30 pages would be considered a lot of pages for a fax.
+- 50 pages of text can be a lot of pages for a fax.

-- 100 pages would be considered a lot of pages for a fax sent to a large company or busy office with the equipment to properly receive a fax that large
+- 100 pages of text can be a lot of pages for a fax sent to a large company or busy office with the equipment to receive a fax that large

 - A fax that doesn’t successfully send the entire transmission will receive an error message.